sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 ACK

+TODO

 </details>

 ## Task 5: Ping

+The `ping` command can be used to test whether a connection to a remote resource is possible.
+This command can be run with `ping <resource>`.

 <details>

 <summary>What command would you use to ping the bbc.co.uk website?</summary>

 ping bbc.co.uk

+You can ping a website using `ping <resource>`.

 </details>